Ojith-Laknanda/JBL/README.md

 # JBL
-Introducing the DIYJBL project!
-Build your own powerful JBL-inspired speaker system from scratch using readily available components and simple instructions.
-With this open-source project, you can customize your speaker's design and performance to suit your preferences, whether it's for a home entertainment system or on-the-go music enjoyment.
+Welcome to DIYJBL with ESP32!
+Make your own cool speaker system, inspired by JBL, using the awesome ESP32 platform.
+It's easy-peasy with our simple guides and parts list.
+Customize your speaker to match your style for home fun or music on the move.
+Let's get creative together!